openaps/docs/docs/docs/walkthrough/phase-1/nightscout-setup.md

 your data on a variety of additional devices.
 Once your website is up and running you can integrate Nightscout to your OpenAPS using the guide below.

+If you plan to use Nightscout to vizualize a production OpenAPS instance, we recommend using the $7/mo Heroku plans, as OpenAPS' can reach the usage limits of the free Azure plan and cause it to shut down for hours or days.

 ## Nightscout Integration

 The integration requires setting up Nightscout and making changes and additions